grelu.interpret.motifs#

 Parameters:

-• seqs – A list of DNA sequences as strings
+• seqs – A string or a list of DNA sequences as strings

-• motifs – A list of pymemesuite.common.Motif objects, or the path to a MEME file.
+• motifs – A dictionary whose values are Position Probability Matrices (PPMs) of shape (4, L), or the path to a MEME file.

 • names – A list of motif names to read from the MEME file.
 If None, all motifs in the file will be read.